10 Inspiring Lessons from Best Negotiators in the World

 What we can learn from Chris:

-- No person on earth is capable to close a deal only based on ratio
+- No person on earth is capable of closing a deal only based on the ratio

-- Your understanding of Psychology and interrelational contact has a great impact on deal results.
+- Your understanding of Psychology and Interrelational contact has a great impact on real results.
 Learn more in our article about this subject

 8. Brian Tracy